Foundation settlement and house movement can occur when a soil layer can't support the weight of the home.

 Foundation slab piers are straight steel piers that extend from stable soils deep below the structure to support brackets directly in contact with the underside of the slab.
 These piers are meant to support a settling concrete floor, and are not appropriate for foundation wall stabilization.

 Slab piers are also inappropriate for repairing heaving foundations, where the floor is being lifted by expansive soils or frost heave.

 During installation, a small hole is cored through the concrete floor.
 A slab bracket is assembled beneath the concrete slab, and steel tubes are hydraulically driven down through this bracket assembly.

 When the slab piers have reached competent soils, the weight of the slab is transferred through the piers to load-bearing soils below.
 If possible, the slab is lifted back to level position.

 At the end of the installation, grout is pumped under the slab to fill any voids, and all cored holes in the slab are restored with new concrete for a clean, professional look.

 At Basement Systems of Indiana, we can identify and repair any issue you may be having with settling, sinking foundations, and settlement house movement.
 We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Supportworks network of foundation contractors.

 Each of our solutions starts with a free, written foundation repair quote, and includes a personal consultation with a foundation expert, an in-person inspection, and a free copy of our 90-page foundation repair book.
 To schedule an appointment with one of our specialists, call or e-mail us today!
-We proudly serve Indianapolis, Carmel, Fishers, Bloomington, Lafayette, Muncie, Terra Haute, Noblesville, Kokomo, Greenwood, and nearby.
+We proudly serve Indianapolis, Carmel, Fort Wayne, Fishers, Bloomington, Lafayette, Muncie, Terra Haute, Noblesville, Kokomo, and nearby.